 We are a “Peace Site.”
 On October 23, 1983 the Unitarian Universalist Church at Washington Crossing declared itself the “Vera Hancock Peace Site.”
 This made our congregation the 13th peace site in the nation.
 A peace site is defined as “… a living active symbol of peace, a peace presence within the community.
 It is a place where people gather in peaceful pursuits.
 It announces to the community that our church is working toward achieving world peace.”

-The more detailed version of this history is available for loan from the Journey Toward Wholeness anti-racism library.
+The more detailed version of this history is available for loan.